Digital Circuits and Microprocessors

 Lectures, numerical and laboratory practical classes.
 Teaching methods depend on the type of course unit as specified in Article 7 of BUT Rules for Studies and Examinations.

 Assesment methods and criteria linked to learning outcomes

-Requirements for completion of a course are specified by a regulation issued by the lecturer responsible for the course and updated for every.
+Requirements for completion of the course are specified by a regulation issued by the lecturer responsible for the course and updated for every year.

 Language of instruction

-The aim of course is to make students familiar with essential digital integrated circuits in various technologies, their logic functions, applications and a design of digital systems and instruments, principles of microprocessors and microcontrollers, creating software equipment for them and a design of microprocessor systems.
+The aim of the course is to acquaint the students with essential digital integrated circuits in various technologies, their logic functions, applications and a design of digital systems and instruments, principles of microprocessors and microcontrollers, creating software equipment for them and design of microprocessor systems.